isomerpages/sentosa-corp/_partner-us/3-sentosa-enterprise.md

             <h5 style="margin-top:0;">SixTrees Viz Comms Pte Ltd</h5>
             <strong>Trial Period:</strong> November 2019 - February 2020
             <ul>
-                <li>Developed an Augmented Reality (AR) mobile application for Android devices, with AR content and navigational functions at Fort Siloso.</li>
+                <li>Featuring an interactive storyline, the different historic exhibits at Fort Siloso were brought to life through the AR App.</li>
-              <li>Guests can learn more about and experience the historical context of the site, including the history of Fort Siloso, the howitzers and army troops.</li>
+              <li>The immersive experience enabled guests to have a deeper perspective of the rich heritage of Fort Siloso.</li>
             </ul>
         </p>
     </div>